Workflow Engine Architecture¶

 - Workflow-level signals from

-RunContext.workflow_signals(highest priority -- these represent the author's explicit domain vocabulary) - Promoted validator outputs injected by
+RunContext.workflow_signals(highest priority -- these represent the author's explicit domain vocabulary) - Promoted step inputs and outputs injected by

 The p / payload namespace contains the raw submission data.
 The o /